webnuts/post_json/README.md

 me = Person.create(name: "Jacob")
 ```

-As you can see it look the same as ActiveRecord, except you define `PostJson::Collection["people"]` instead of
-`ActiveRecord::Base`.

-`Person` can do the same as any model class inheriting `ActiveRecord::Base`.
+__Notice you don't have to define model attributes anywhere!__

+As you can see, this is very similar to a standard ActiveRecord model. `PostJson::Collection["people"]` inherits from `PostJson::Base`, which, in turn, inherits from `ActiveRecord::Base`.
+This is part of the reason the `Person` model will seem so familiar.

 You can also skip the creation of a class:

 ```ruby